-The San Jose Earthquakes are one of the oldest teams in Major League Soccer and two-time winners of the MLS Cup.
-Having joined MLS as the one of the 10 charter members of the league, San Jose were originally known as the San Jose Clash but now produce some earth-shattering displays at the Avaya Stadium in San Jose, California.
+The San Jose Earthquakes are one of the oldest teams in Major League Soccer and are two-time winners of the MLS Cup.
+Having joined MLS as the one of the 10 charter members of the league, San Jose were originally known as the San Jose Clash but now play as the Earthquakes at the Avaya Stadium in San Jose, California.
 Having been part of the North American Soccer League for 20 years before the MLS came along, San Jose might have been expected to hit the ground running in their new surroundings.

-After all, they had one of the best players of all time, former Manchester United legend George Best in their ranks in the 70’s, but despite winning their first ever MLS game in front of a healthy crowd of over 31,000 spectators, thanks to a single Eric Wynalda strike in defeating D.C.
-United, San Jose did not win big in 1996.
-A major ‘clash’ between Wynalda and the team’s manager, Calloway, built to such a climax that Wynalda hired a plane across the sky to trail a banner demanding Calloway be sacked!
+After all, they had one of the best players of all time, former Manchester United legend George Best in their ranks in the 70’s.
+Despite winning their first ever MLS game in front of a healthy crowd of over 31,000 spectators, thanks to a single Eric Wynalda strike, San Jose failed to win the MLS Cup in 1996.

-Re-emerging as The Earthquakes in 1999, San Jose did not immediately improve, as a run of four seasons missing the playoffs seemed destined to consign The Earthquakes to the crap heap of MLS history.
-Their hopes improved, however, when Frank Yallop joined as head coach just days before the 2001 MLS SuperDraft, and as he brought in strong coaches and added players such as Landon Donovan to the team roster, so did the Earthquakes start to grow in stature and confidence.
+Their hopes improved when Frank Yallop joined as head coach days before the 2001 MLS SuperDraft.
+He brought in strong coaches and added players such as Landon Donovan to the team roster.
 2001 was a landmark year as San Jose turned their fortunes around, finishing the regular season with 45 points compared to 29 the previous season.
-They marched into the playoffs in fine form, and won the MLS Cup final against favorites L.A.
+They marched into the playoffs in fine form and won the MLS Cup final against favorites L.A.
 Galaxy 2-1 in overtime.

-Now champions and finally an established side in MLS, The Earthquakes followed their MLS Cup success with two consecutive runners-up finishes in the Supporters’ Shield.
-Having been 4 goals down against L.A.
-Galaxy in the first round, no-one gave The Earthquakes a chance, but a stunning comeback saw them progress 5-4 on aggregate.
+The Earthquakes followed their MLS Cup success with two consecutive runners-up finishes for the Supporters’ Shield.
+San Jose went down four goals to L.A.
+Galaxy in the first round, but a stunning comeback saw them progress 5-4 on aggregate.
 The Earthquakes won their second MLS Cup just two season after their first, this time triumphing 4-2 against Chicago Fire in a memorable final.

-Yallop left and The Earthquakes’ success went with him, as they endured a frustrating few years of being moved to new stadiums.
+Yallop left and The Earthquakes’ success went with him, as they endured a frustrating few years.
 Yallop returned in 2007 (from L.A.
-Galaxy!) and stars such as Darren Huckerby signed in 2008.
+Galaxy) and stars such as Darren Huckerby signed in 2008.

-Since then, The Earthquakes have been one of the Western Conference’s most exciting teams to watch, and in 2012, after scoring in stoppage time time and time again, they were nicknamed ‘The Goonies’ after the famous film thanks to striker Steven Lenhart’s exclamation that ‘Goonies never die!’ after San Jose scored three goals in 18 minutes to beat their old rivals, L.A.
-Galaxy 3-2.
+Since then, The Earthquakes have been one of the Western Conference’s most exciting teams to watch, and in 2012, after scoring in stoppage time time and time again, they were nicknamed ‘The Goonies’ for their run of improbable comebacks.
 Despite this new cult club status, San Jose ended 2014 with the worst record they’ve ever posted.
-2015 may not have been as bad, but serious improvement is in order to make them true competition for rivals L.A.
-Galaxy in the future!

 San Jose Earthquakes Betting Lines Today